doug-moen/openscad2/rfc/Objects.md

 Customization is a relatively fast operation, since most of the structure of the new object is shared with the base object.
-Customization is also a limited operation that is only intended for overriding parameters in an object.
+Customization is also a limited operation that is only good for overriding parameters in an object.
 Two things you can't do with customization, that you can do with `overlay`:
 * You can't add new fields to the object.